KoushIK89-Star/justcode/README.md

 # justcode
-print("where does coding starts from?") ans: billie jean
+print("where does coding starts from?") ans: